What is a Gastrointestinal Tract Colonoscopy?

 - No surgical wounds.

 A thorough examination with a colonoscopy can accurately screen for abnormalities that occur in the intestines.
 If a polyp or lump is detected early, it can be treated promptly.
-Doctors can remove polyps before they become cancerous, thus avoiding the cost and pain of colon cancer treatment.
+Doctors can remove polyps before they become cancerous, thus avoiding the costs and the pain of chemotherapy.

 4. Who should undergo a colonoscopy?